David Formica is the Director, Information and Technology Management at the University of Canberra.

 Scott is responsible for enterprise wide planning, coordination and delivery of USQ information and communications systems.
 Scott has lead major system and change projects to deliver benefits that transform and maximise business value.
 He has a particular interest in enabling Higher Education and its mission to improve people's lives and create value for society.

-Trevor Woods is Chief Information Officer at Monash University.
+Elizabeth Wilson is Chief Information Officer at Edith Cowan University.